-If you have to set up and put away your working area every time you go to write and when you end off, not only is that not productive, it is not enjoyable.
+If you have to set up your working area every time you go to write and put away everything when you end off, not only is that not productive, it is also not enjoyable.

 And we both know that writing your book IS VERY IMPORTANT to you.
 It’s important to the world too.
 Why?
-Because millions of people want to learn from others.
-They want to know what something you’ve experienced is like, what you’ve come to know or they want to experience your creative stories… among a million other possible things they would love to receive from you.
+Because people want to learn from others.
+They want to know what you’ve experienced, what you’ve come to know.
+Or they want to experience your creative stories.
+There are a million possible things they would love to experience from your writing.

 So, not having a writing space increases the potential of you not writing.
 It’s never a good idea to make things more complex than they need to be.
 Always strive to simplify your processes and procedures.

 Here is a video on setting up an ideal workspace:

 If you have an area set up that is just for you—a space that makes you feel good—it will offer inspiration.
 You can have colors that make you feel good, plants, and any items that are conducive to your creativity.

 Leaving things to chance is never a good idea if you want to be able to predict future outcomes.

 Setting time in your schedule is crucial to getting your book written.
 If you don’t have a writing mentor/coach to answer to, you should be your own boss and answer to yourself.